Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

     [vm1]$ docker swarm init --advertise-addr 192.168.99.100

 .. note::
-    The `advertise-addr` should be the IP address of the docker machine.
+    The ``--advertise-addr`` should be the IP address of the docker machine.
 It may be different in different system.

 .. note::
-    The notation `[vm1]` on the command-line prompt indicates that the command should be executed on the specified docker machine.
+    The notation ``[vm1]`` on the command-line prompt indicates that the command should be executed on the specified docker machine.
 All the commands in this tutorial follow the same notation.
 If there is no such notation on the prompt, the command is performed on the host of the docker machines.

 After that you could check the cluster using